-Coquilles St Jacques is one of my husband’s favorite French dishes.
+Coquilles St Jacques is one of my husband's favorite French dishes, just behind his beloved Madeleines.
 Before we had kids, we would try and spend every other Christmas in France and this dish was always on the table, usually as a starter, but I think they are filling enough for a main course if served with a salad.

-They are extra festive when served in real scallop shells, which are oven safe.
-You can find them here in my Amazon Shop (this link goes to Amazon where I am an affiliate partner)
+You can find the scallops shells online (this link goes to Amazon where I am an affiliate partner).

-I love this recipe for holiday entertaining because you can make them in advance.
-Just portion them out in the shells, top with the bread crumbs and cheese and place in your fridge on a baking sheet.
+Yes!
+That's why I love this recipe for holiday entertaining because you can make them in advance.
+Just portion them out in the shells, top with the bread crumbs and cheese, and place in your fridge on a baking sheet.
 Then just pop in the oven to bake when ready to serve!

-If serving as a starter, these pair nicely with my Coq Au Vin
+If serving as a starter, these also pair nicely with my Coq Au Vin as the main course.

 - 1 pound of scallops (453 g) , cut into quarters

 - 1 ½ (350 ml) cup dry white wine

 - 1 cup (240 ml) of heavy cream

 - 1 cup (150 g) bread crumbs

 - ½ cup (45 g) grated gruyere cheese